 Why Does My Pet Need Routine Vaccinations?

 Like people, pets are vulnerable to certain viruses and other germs they can catch from other animals or may encounter just from going outside.
 Many of these diseases can make pets very sick.
 Some, such as rabies, can be deadly – and can even be passed to people if an infected animal bites someone.
-The good news is, we have vaccines that can protect your pet from these diseases.
+The good news is, we provide dog and cat vaccinations in Marion that can protect your pet from these diseases.

 Which Vaccines Does My Pet Need?